bitcoin-cored/bitcoin-cored/doc/build-openbsd.md

 Do not use `pkg_add boost`!
 The boost version installed thus is compiled using the `g++` compiler not `eg++`, which will result in a conflict between `/usr/local/lib/libestdc++.so.XX.0` and `/usr/lib/libstdc++.so.XX.0`, resulting in a test crash:

-    test_clashic:/usr/lib/libstdc++.so.57.0: /usr/local/lib/libestdc++.so.17.0 : WARNING: symbol(_ZN11__gnu_debug17_S_debug_me ssagesE) size mismatch, relink your program
+    test_core:/usr/lib/libstdc++.so.57.0: /usr/local/lib/libestdc++.so.17.0 : WARNING: symbol(_ZN11__gnu_debug17_S_debug_me ssagesE) size mismatch, relink your program
     ...
     Segmentation fault (core dumped)

-This makes it necessary to build boost, or at least the parts used by Bitcoin Clashic ABCD, manually:
+This makes it necessary to build boost, or at least the parts used by Bitcoin Core ABCD, manually:

 ```
 # Pick some path to install boost to, here we create a directory within the bitcoin directory